pulibharat/-Image-Quality-Defect-Detection/README.md

 # ../env/bin/python -m uvicorn app.main:app --reload      # macOS/Linux
 ```

-Because `backend/app/main.py` mounts the `frontend/` directory as static files whenever
+`backend/app/main.py` mounts the `frontend/` directory as static files whenever it's
-it's present alongside `backend/` (skipped inside the Docker backend image, where it
-isn't copied in), **a single `uvicorn` process serves both the API and the web UI** —
+present alongside `backend/`, so **a single `uvicorn` process serves both the API and
-open **http://localhost:8000/**.
-No nginx, no separate frontend server needed for local
+the web UI** — open **http://localhost:8000/**.
+No nginx, no separate frontend server,
-dev.
+no CORS config needed for local dev.

 Copy `.env.example` to `backend/.env` to override defaults (upload limits, CORS, DB
 path, etc.) — `pydantic-settings` loads it automatically.

+### Cloud deployment (Render)

+The live demo above runs on [Render](https://render.com) as a **single Docker web
+service** — the same `frontend/`-mounting fallback used for local dev means the
+`backend/Dockerfile` image alone (which now also `COPY`s `frontend/` in, see the
+Dockerfile) serves the whole app with no nginx container needed in this deployment
+path.
+To reproduce it:

+1. Push this repo to GitHub (already done for the live demo).
+2. Render → **New → Web Service** → connect the repo.
+3. **Root Directory**: leave blank (build context must stay the repo root, since the
+   Dockerfile `COPY`s `core/`, `backend/`, and `frontend/` as siblings).
+4. **Language**: Docker. **Dockerfile Path**: `backend/Dockerfile` (there is no
+   Dockerfile at the repo root — this is the field most likely to be missed).
+5. **Environment variables**: none required — `MODEL_DIR`, `UPLOAD_DIR`,
+   `DATABASE_URL`, `CORS_ORIGINS` are already set via `ENV` in the Dockerfile.
+6. Compute plan: **Free** works (the model artifacts are small — six joblib
+   classifiers + a 215K-parameter CPU autoencoder); upgrade only if you hit an
+   out-of-memory error on deploy.
+7. Render auto-detects the container port from the Dockerfile's `EXPOSE 8000`.

+Trade-off worth knowing: Render's free tier has no persistent disk and spins the
+service down after inactivity, so the SQLite history/uploads reset on redeploy or
+cold-start (a fresh container = a fresh filesystem from the image).
+The app still
+works correctly every session — it just won't remember history across a cold start.
+Run it via Docker Compose (§1 above) if you want history to persist.

 ---